F5Networks/f5-aws-cloudformation/README.md

 For additional information, including how the templates are generated, and assistance in deploying a template, see the README file on the individual template pages.

 ### Matrix for tagged releases
-F5 has created a matrix that contains all of the tagged releases of the F5 Cloud Formation Templates (CFTs) for Amazon AWS, and the corresponding BIG-IP versions, license types and throughputs available for a specific tagged release.
+F5 has created a matrix that contains all of the tagged releases of the F5 Cloud Formation Templates (CFTs) for Amazon AWS, and the corresponding BIG-IP versions, license types, and throughput levels available for a specific tagged release.
 See https://github.com/F5Networks/f5-aws-cloudformation/blob/master/aws-bigip-version-matrix.md.

 ## List of Supported F5 CloudFormation templates for AWS deployments